zalexdev/rtu-autologin-chrome/README.md

 - Simplify your RTU portal experience.
 Install RTU Login Automation today!

 # ⚠️Warning
 This is not official exstension for RTU website.
-Install this exstension only from this guthub page!
+Install this exstension only from this github page!